XBlockchainProphecy/TerimaKasihCinta_Bot/README.md

 Join the [Bitcoiners channel](https://t.me/joinchat/AAAAAEr5_DfA8JUJsfpODQ) if you just want to stay in the loop about new features or announcements.

-Alternatively, [find me on telegram](https://t.me/XBlockchainProphecy)!
+Alternatively, [@XBlockchainProphecy](https://t.me/XBlockchainProphecy)!
 (Keep all support questions in the support chat, where more people can help you.)

 ## Starting the bot.